MichaelMoroz/TensorFrost/README.md

 cl %*
 ```

+### Basic usage

-Then you can create and compile functions:
+Now you can create and compile functions, for example here is a very simple function does a wave simulation:
 ```python
 def WaveEq():
     u = tf.input([-1, -1], tf.float32)